Chondrules from high-velocity collisions: thermal histories and the agglomeration problem

 \subsection{Radiative losses and nebular backfilling}

 Eventually, as the cloud expands and becomes less optically thick, an order-unity fraction of the cloud's thermal energy is lost to radiation.
 From Fig. \ref{fig:background}b, we see that radiative losses become significant at $t \sim 3000$ s.
-This is also around the time when nebular mass loading slows the expansion velocity by a factor of $\sim$2 and the cloud enters the snow-plough phase (section \ref{subsec:cloud1}).
-After this time, $T$ declines faster than before, scaling approximately as $s_{\rm dust}^{-1/3} t^{-2/3}$; this can be seen from equation \ref{eqn:condensation_energy} by ignoring the volume expansion and latent heat terms, and using $R \propto t^{1/4}$ (equation \ref{eqn:u_mtm} in the snow-plough phase) and constant $x \sim 1$.
-The faster temperature drop leads residual silicate vapor to further condense, and the gas density plummets (Fig. \ref{fig:background}a).
+After this time, $T$ declines faster than before, scaling somewhere between $T \propto s_{\rm dust}^{-1/3}t^{-5/3}$ and $T \propto s_{\rm dust}^{-1/3}t^{-1/3}$, as can be seen from equation (\ref{eqn:condensation_energy}) by ignoring the volume expansion and latent heat terms, taking a constant $x \sim 1$, and using either $R \propto t$ (free expansion) or $R \propto t^0$ (stalled expansion).
+The faster temperature decline causes residual silicate vapor to condense and the gas density to plummet (Fig. \ref{fig:background}a).

-Thus radiation losses and condensation cause the internal cloud pressure to fall dramatically below the external nebular pressure (Fig. \ref{fig:background}d).
-The resulting adverse pressure gradient further slows the cloud's expansion and ultimately halts it.
-We estimate the time for the cloud to stall using the following order-of-magnitude argument.
-If we assume a fluid parcel near the cloud-nebula interface has a total density $\rho+\rhon$, then the local pressure gradient $-\nabla P$ slows the parcel down from its velocity $u$ over a timescale

-where we have estimated that the pressure changes over a length scale $\sim 2600$ K through the liquidus of $\sim$2000 K; it then passes through the solidus, here estimated to be $\sim$1500 K, after $\sim$30 minutes.
-Cooling rates $|dT_{\rm c}/dt|$ are plotted versus $t$ in Fig. \ref{fig:background}b and versus $T_{\rm c}$ in Fig. \ref{fig:Tdot}.
-Above the liquidus, $|dT_{\rm c}/dt| \sim 3000$--20000 K/hr, while below the liquidus $|dT_{\rm c}/dt| \sim 300$--3000 K/hr.
-These cooling rates appear compatible with empirically determined chondrule cooling rates \citep[e.g.][]{desch_connolly_2002, connolly_jones_review}, shown as grey regions in Fig. \ref{fig:Tdot}.
-This figure also shows that adiabatic cooling alone predicts cooling rates that exceed sub-liquidus experimental rates by at least an order of magnitude; cooling buffered by dust condensation is essential to reproducing chondrule cooling rates.